 Have to switch pendants on a scaling phrase?
 Add the new piece to the performing ad sets.

 In any case, as much as we tried to resurrect that piece and scale it back to over 100 pieces we did not achieve the outcome.
-Instead, whilst that ticked along at about 30-50 units a day, we decided we needed to try a new angle…
+Granted it still ticked along at about 30-50 units a day and left it run (obviously), in light of that, we decided we needed to try a new angle…

 The original piece was black & white, and fairly generic in the way we targeted…i.e, Husband to wife.

-To mix it up, we added a niche color and a little humor.
-The result was instant.
-And the best part was, I had designed the print card myself.
+To mix it up, we added a niche color and a little humor, the result was instant.
+The best part was, I had designed the print card myself.
 See, that’s the beauty of print cards, they can be super simple, and as you start finding success with a phrase you can make tweaks and scale outs very quickly.

 The Importance of Having a Business Partner

-They say, and I know it's true coz it's on Facebook… “If you're the smartest guy in the room, you're in the wrong room.”
-Thankfully, with my business partner around I am always in the right room…unlucky for him really, coz he isn't haha.
+They say, and I know it's true coz it's on Facebook, “If you're the smartest guy in the room, you're in the wrong room.”
+Thankfully, with my business partner around I am always in the right room…unlucky for him really.

 I just wanted to say before getting into this article, whilst I endlessly use “I” & “my” in these articles it really is “we” & “us”.
 Without Suhail the systems that we follow wouldn't exist, the monsters we were lucky enough to find would not have come to fruition.

-Suhail is a master crafter when it comes to phrase building.
+Suhail is a master crafter (don't get that confused with those fishermen…you know the master baiters…ok, I'll show myself out🥁) when it comes to phrase building.
 The number of times we've seen phrases he's come up with ripped and reproduced are too numerous to count.
 Lucky for me, his output is endless and those phrases keep on coming.

 I urge you, to make your life easier (and sometimes much more difficult), find a partner you can trust.
 You need someone to build you up when you're down, keep your feet on the ground or help motivate you to success.
 A good partner is hugely beneficial for your long term success.